spacemeshos/testnet-guide/guide/setup.md

 The storage you commit defines your identity on the Spacemesh computer and determines your awards eligibility.

-The more storage you commit, the more frequent your Spacemesh coin award frequency will be.
+The more free disk space you commit, the more frequent your Spacemesh coin award frequency will be.

+This setup is a one-time operation that you only need to do once and it allows Spacemesh to reach consensus on a distributed ledger without using proof of work or proof of stake algorithms.

 ![](../images/setup1.png)

 Follow the on-screen setup instructions to specify how much hard-drive free space you'd like to commit to your Spacemesh identity.
 Note that Spacemesh requires additional 10GB of free space for mesh data.

 !> The free space you commit to your full node is not used store any useful data files.
-The free space you allocate is filled with cryptographic data by the setup process that is only used to establish your node identity and your awards eligibility according the Spacemesh consensus protocol.
+It is filled with cryptographic data by the setup process that is only used to establish your node identity and your awards eligibility according the Spacemesh consensus protocol rules.

 Click 'Start Setup' to start the storage setup process.
 You should now see the setup progress screen...

 ![](../images/setup2.png)

+You will get notified in this screen when the setup is complete and when you have been awarded Spacemesh coin for your participation in the platform.

-This may take a while depending on your system, but you should be able to use your computer as you normally do.
+Setup may take a while depending on your system hardware capabilities, but you should be able to use your computer as you normally do while setup is in progress.

 !> Do not shut down your computer while the setup is in progress.

-You will get notified in this screen when the setup is complete and when you have been awarded Spacemesh coin for your participation in the platform.
+If you do, you will need to restart the setup process.

-?> You may minimize the App and access it again later or even close it and open it later.
-The full node runs in the background even when the App is minimized or closed.
+?> You may minimize the App and access it again later or even close it by clicking on the main window close button and open it later.
+Your full node runs in the background even when the App is minimized or closed.

-### Learn More
+### Learn More about Proofs of Space Time
 - About proofs of space time...
+- Link to light paper here...

 ## Next Step...
 You are almost done!
 You are now ready to check your [Full Node Status](guide/status.md)